 2. What duty cycle do you require?

 Do you need air continuously or infrequently?
 First, you need to clearly understand what you are using the air for to ensure you are choosing the most appropriate solution for your unique requirements.
 Some applications will require 100% duty cycle, in which the compressor runs continuously, while others applications use air intermittently at reduced duty cycles.

 3. What is your engine load?

-Not only does this information help calculate the power requirements but also acts as a guide to the type and complexity of control system needed.
-It is important to ask, “what is really required?” instead of, “what would be nice to have?”.
+Not only does this information help calculate the power requirements, but it also acts as a guide to the type and complexity of the control system needed.
+It is essential to question, “what is really required?” instead of, “what would be nice to have?”

 4. What air pressure do you require?